madhawa2001/made-from-scratch/README.md

 ### 📝 Implementation Details

-This project recreates the YOLOv1 architecture from the ground up, focusing on:
+This project recreates the YOLOv1 architecture from the ground up, following the original paper [You Only Look Once: Unified, Real-Time Object Detection](http://pjreddie.com/yolo/) by Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi (University of Washington, Allen Institute for AI, Facebook AI Research).

+The implementation focuses on:

 - Grid-based detection system
 - Loss function implementation